Discretization

 Spacing Types

-Spacing controls point density for algorithms that require it (all except OctreeRandom).
+Spacing controls point density for all algorithms.

 ConstantSpacing